1. What is metaplastic breast cancer?

-It’s an invasive cancer, which means it has the potential to spread to other parts of the body.
+Metaplastic breast cancer is an invasive cancer, which means it has the potential to spread to other parts of the body.

 Routine breast screening can often pick up cancer before there are any symptoms.
 Therefore some women will be diagnosed with metaplastic breast cancer after attending breast screening without having any of the symptoms described above.

 Breast surgery is usually the first treatment for metaplastic breast cancer.
+This may be:

-The amount of tissue removed depends on the area of the breast affected, how big the cancer is in relation to the size of your breast, whether more than one area in the breast is affected.
+The amount of tissue removed depends on the area of the breast affected, how big the cancer is in relation to the size of your breast, and whether more than one area in the breast is affected.
 Your breast surgeon will discuss this with you.

 If you have breast-conserving surgery, it’s important that a clear margin of tissue is taken from around the cancer.
 If a clear margin of tissue is not seen when the area removed is examined under the microscope, sometimes a second operation is needed.

 If you’re going to have a mastectomy, you’ll usually be able to have breast reconstruction either at the same time as your mastectomy (immediate reconstruction) or at a later date (delayed reconstruction).

 Metaplastic breast cancer is less likely to spread to the lymph nodes (glands) under the arm (axilla) than other invasive breast cancers.
 However, your specialist team will want to check if your lymph nodes contain cancer cells.
 This, along with other information about your breast cancer, helps them decide whether or not you will benefit from additional treatment after surgery.
 To do this, your surgeon is likely to recommend an operation to remove either some of the lymph nodes (a lymph node sample or biopsy) or all of them (a lymph node clearance).